facebook/docusaurus/docs/getting-started-publishing.md

 #### Tips & Tricks

 When initially deploying to a `gh-pages` branch using Circle CI, you may notice that some jobs triggered by commits to the `gh-pages` branch fail to run successfully due to a lack of tests.
-You can easily work around this by creating a new file, `.circleci/config.yml`, in your `gh-pages` branch with the following contents:
+You can easily work around this by creating a basic Circle CI config with the following contents:

 ```yml
 # Circle CI 2.0 Config File